 Named after their larger counterparts, elephant shrews have a trunk-like snout.
 They use this to twist around to look for food.
 They also have scaly tails and long legs, which they use to jump from one place to another.

 They are one of the fastest mammals for their size, with speeds reaching 28.8 kmph (17.9 mph.)

 Many elephant shrews are monogamous, living close to their partners, although in separate nests.
-They live in leaf nests, in rock crevices or holes in the ground.
+They live in leaf nests, rock crevices, or holes in the ground.
 Elephant shrews can live in some of the harshest conditions on Earth, including southwestern Africa’s deserts.